 Using Someone Else’s Address For Car Insurance

 If you are thinking of using someone else’s address for car insurance then you may get caught for falsification.
 Such as parking your cars overnight at a different location and you do not inform your insurer about the same.
 In case you are using a fake address for rate evasion then it is considered fraud.
 You may face serious consequences.
 They may even deny your claim when they find out that you gave them the wrong address.

 Quite often it is tempting to give the address of a low-risk area to get better rates when you live in a busy city with high rates.
 But in the long run, when you claim it may not help you and may backfire.
 When your mail is sent to another address and a resident there opens it then they are also committing a federal crime.

 Can I Insure My Car At My Parents Address

 In case you live with your parents then you may, by all means, insure your car at their address.
-If you are a student and comes home only during vacation then you may use your parent’s address for car insurance.
+If you are a student and come home only during vacation then you may use your parent’s address for car insurance.
 You must notify your insurer that you stay with your parents and drive when you are on a break from school.
 It really matters where you park your car overnight even when you may not drive it as your insurer may decline any claims if you hide any information.

 Another option is to ask your parents to add you to their insurance as an occasional driver.
 If you carry a G1 license then it might not impact their insurance premiums.
-However, if you have G2 License or Full G license and are under the age of 25 years then their insurance rates may increase.
+However, if you have a G2 License or Full G license and are under the age of 25 years then their insurance rates may increase.